 🛒 Ingredients

-- Sugar - I find using a mixture of light brown sugar and demerara gives the best taste and texture.
-You will also need 2 tablespoons of caster sugar for the apples.
+Sugar - use a mixture of light brown sugar and demerara for the best taste and texture.
+You will also need 2 tablespoons of caster sugar to sweeten the apples.

-- Cinnamon - a spice that goes really well with apple.
+Cinnamon - a spice that goes really well with apples.
+You can also swap for mixed spice or ginger.

 🔪 Instructions